BlackRock: How It Became the Largest Asset Manager in the World

 Customer Relationships

 Customers can self-serve a multitude of choices and information through BlackRock's virtual BlackRock Solutions and iShares portals.
-Clients can use these digital platforms to track their assets, manage, and locate effective responses without having to deal with the Firm's financial advice staff.
+Clients can use these digital platforms to track their assets, and manage, and locate effective responses without having to deal with the Firm's financial advice staff.

 BlackRock's clients are primarily served by a devoted team of financial advisors located throughout the firm's many operational jurisdictions.
 These advisers meet with clients one-on-one to create a strong rapport and completely understand their unique needs, tastes, and limits.
 As a result, the Firm can serve customers that are personalized to each client.